 Depending on the natural environment surrounding your South Jersey residence, you might need more than just a vapor barrier to moisture in your crawl space.
 In areas that experience higher humidity levels, like most areas of New Jersey, you should consider installing a properly rated crawl space dehumidifier in addition to the vapor barrier to ensure controlled moisture levels.

 In addition, you should make it a habit to regularly check your crawl space for any maintenance opportunities and signs of problems.
 If your pipes and sewer lines travel through your crawl space, check them regularly to ensure they are in good condition and not at risk for leakage.
-Noticing minor problems early on is vital to preventing more severe and costlier problems further down the road.
+Early detection of any crawl space issues can help South Jersey homeowners avoid a costly south jersey crawl space mold removal project.